 Directions

-- Add ground beef to a large mixing bowl then sprinkle burger seasoning ingredients on top and mix to combine (alternatively you could use your own burger seasoning).
-Divide the mixture into quarters then divide each quarter into two to create a total of eight burger patties.
+• Add ground beef to a large mixing bowl then sprinkle the homemade burger seasoning ingredients on top and mix to combine (alternatively you could use your own burger seasoning).
+Divide the mixture into quarters then divide each quarter in half to create a total of eight burger patties.
 Place patties onto prepared baking sheet then bake for 20-25 minutes or until burgers reach an internal temperature of 160 degrees.

 Notes

-- I like to toast gluten free buns under the broiler for a few minutes to soften before placing a burger patty inside, OR place the baked cheeseburger patty onto a bun then wrap in foil and place inside the oven to soften for 3-4 minutes.
+• I like to toast gluten free buns under the broiler for a few minutes to soften before placing a burger patty on top, OR place the baked cheeseburger patty onto a bun then wrap in foil and place inside the oven to soften for 3-4 minutes.

 Best way to cook burgers!